AdobeDocs/analytics-platform.en/help/use-cases/ai-traffic.md

 * Detection challenges: With partial tracking, detection becomes unreliable as certain touchpoints might be invisible to analytics.

-## Signatures
+## Detection signatures

-As of August 2025, the following specific signals can be identified for each of the detection methods,
+As of August 2025, the following specific signals can be identified for each of the detection methods.

 ### User agent identification